 Dividends from the company

-Go to My Money > Dividends, and choose yourself from the list of users and the tax year 2012/13.
+Go to My Money > Dividends, and choose yourself from the list of users and the relevant tax year.

 This will give you your dividend income for the tax year, to go into the main return.